samuel-gerstein/WHO-Life-Expectancy/README.md

 # WHO-Life-Expectancy
-An analysis of countries' life expectancy is conducted from World Health Organization data using data visualization, simple/multiple linear regression, and statistical analysis in Rshiny.
+An analysis of countries' life expectancy is conducted from World Health Organization data using data visualization, simple/multiple linear regression, and statistical analysis in RShiny.
 The features used in this dataset are:
 * Developed or Developing Country Status
 * Adult Mortality Rate
 * Infant Deaths out of 1000